hydephp/develop/docs/creating-content/blog-posts.md

 ## Introduction to Hyde Posts

 Making blog posts with Hyde is easy.
 At the most basic level, all you need is to add a Markdown file to your `_posts` folder.

-To use the full power of the Hyde post module however, you'll want to add YAML Front Matter to your posts.
+To use the full power of the Hyde post module however, you'll want to add YAML [Front Matter](front-matter) to your posts.

-You can scaffold posts with automatic front matter using the HydeCLI:
+**You can interactively scaffold posts with automatic front matter using the HydeCLI:**

 ```bash
 php hyde make:post